expo/turtle/README.md

 iOS builders are deployed to MacStadium cluster, deployment process is managed by Terraform.
 Because we must be connected to the VPN to perform a successful deployment, there is no easy way to setup appropriate process on CircleCI.
 Therefore, currently all deployments have to be performed from a local machine.

 Terraform configuration for iOS builders lives in `terraform/turtle-js.tf` file.
 There are two instances of `turtle-js` module defined - one for staging and one for production.
-Each instance has two important variables: `agent_commit` and `shell_commit`. `agent_commit` tells terraform from which commit it should take Turtle JS code.
-On the other hand, `shell_commit` tells from which commit Terraform should take precompiled iOS shell app.
+Each module instance has `agent_commit` variable defined.
+It tells terraform from which commit it should take Turtle JS code (and iOS shell app linked to it).

-If you ever need to upgrade `fastlane` version on builders, you should change `new_fastlane_staging` or `new_fastlane_production` local variable in the same file.
+If you ever need to upgrade `fastlane` version on builders, you should change `fastlane_staging` or `fastlane_production` local variable in the same file.

+To update iOS shell app as well, you have to put the appropriate S3 URL to the  `shellTarballs/ios/sdkXX` file (+ commit and push your changes).
+S3 URL to the iOS shell app can be obtained from logs of a `shell_app_sdk_XX_ios_upload` job (CircleCI).

 To perform a successful deploy to staging (for production, just replace `staging` with `production`), follow these steps:
+- if you want to upgrade iOS shell app:
+  * go to CircleCI, find appropriate `shell_app_sdk_XX_ios_upload` job and find S3 URL in logs
+  * put S3 URL to `shellTarballs/ios/sdkXX` file and commit your changes
+  * wait for `turtle_agent_mac` job to finish
-- edit `terraform/turtle-js.tf`: change `agent_commit` and/or `shell_commit` variables in `module.turtle_js_staging`
+- edit `terraform/turtle-js.tf`: change `agent_commit` variable in `module.turtle_js_staging`
 - connect to the VPN
 - run: `cd $EXPO_UNIVERSE_DIR/terraform`
 - check the terraform plan: `terraform plan -target module.turtle_js_staging`
 - if sure the plan is correct, apply changes with: `terraform apply -target module.turtle_js_staging` (you will be prompted to type `yes` to confirm changes)
 - commit and push changes in `terraform/turtle-js.tf` to `master`

-*Optional step:*
+Optional steps:

+**If you're releasing a new SDK**, then:
+- create new jobs generating shell app for a new SDK and add them to the `shell_app` workflow:
+  * open `.circleci/config.yml` file
+  * copy `shell_app_sdk_XX_ios_sim`, `shell_app_sdk_XX_ios_ipa` and `shell_app_sdk_XX_ios_upload` jobs for one of the previous SDK versions, replacing XX with major SDK version (e.g. `29`), remember to alter `EXPO_SDK_VERSION` and `EXPO_SDK_VERSION_MAJOR` environment variables as well
+  * add new jobs to the `shell_app` workflow (copy-paste configuration from one of the previous SDK versions)
+- create a new file `shellTarballs/ios/sdkXX`, where XX is the major SDK version, with the S3 url to the shell app with a new SDK
-*If you're releasing a new SDK, make sure to run `pt update-turtle-sdk-version --sdk X.0.0 --platform ios`.
+- make sure to run `pt update-turtle-sdk-version --sdk X.0.0 --platform ios`.
 Versions object is being updated on staging, to move it to the production, use `pt promote-versions-to-prod`.*

 ### Android

 Android builders are deployed to k8s cluster, deployment process is managed by CircleCI (which runs appropriate `kubectl` commands).
 Currently all commits pushed to `master` branch trigger a deployment of new Turtle JS code to staging.
 To update Android shell app as well, you have to put the appropriate S3 URL to `shellTarballs/android` file (+ commit and push your changes).
 S3 URL to the Android shell app can be obtained from logs of a `shell_app_base_android` job (CircleCI).
-To promote some commit (Turtle version) to production, you have to unblock `new_turtle_android_approve_production` job (CircleCI) for this commit.
+To promote some commit (Turtle version) to production, you have to unblock `turtle_android_approve_production` job (CircleCI) for this commit.

 To perform a successful deploy to staging (and then to production), follow these steps:
 - if you want to upgrade Android shell app:
   * go to CircleCI, find appropriate `shell_app_base_android_new` job and find S3 URL in logs
   * put S3 URL to `shellTarballs/android` file and commit your changes
-  * wait for `new_turtle_android_build` job to finish
+  * wait for `turtle_android_build` job to finish
 - to deploy turtle to staging, just push your changes to `master` branch, deployment will start automatically
-- after making sure your changes are safe to push them to production, find `new_turle` workflow on CircleCI and unblock `new_turtle_android_approve_production` job
+- after making sure your changes are safe to push them to production, find `turtle` workflow on CircleCI and unblock `turtle_android_approve_production` job

 *Optional step:*